-Costume Crafts for Mini Animals!
+Costume Crafts for Mini Animals

 Friends, we hope you enjoy this Halloween-y craft tutorial!
 Snug in their forest home, the animals of Hazel Village aren't too familiar with the Halloween celebrations of the human world.
 However, if there is one thing that they know ALL about, it is dressing up!
 The making and wearing of elaborate costumes is a favorite Village pastime throughout the year.
 Naturally, the animals sometimes like to craft tiny costumes for their dollies as well ♥️